 So far, 13 models qualify for the accolade.
 Winners include: the Dodge Avenger and its twin, the Chrysler 200 4-door; Ford Fusion; Honda Accord 2-door; Accord 4-door; Kia Optima; Nissan Altima 4-door; Subaru Legacy and its twin, the Outback; Suzuki Kizashi and Volkswagen Passat.
 Two previously tested luxury models, the Acura TL and Volvo S60, also earn Top Safety Pick+.
 IIHS will announce additional winners as it continues to test models.
 Results for small SUVs are expected in the spring.

 Meanwhile, 117 additional vehicles earn Top Safety Pick for 2013.
 To qualify, vehicles must have good ratings in the moderate overlap frontal test, side impact, rollover and rear tests, regardless of their small overlap rating.
-IIHS first gave Top Safety Pick to 2006 models and has tightened criteria twice (see "Institute launches new roof strength rating," March 24, 2009).
+IIHS first gave Top Safety Pick to 2006 models and has tightened criteria twice (see Status Report special issue: roof strength, March 24, 2009).

 IIHS gives manufacturers advance notice of planned changes.
 Automakers in the past have been quick to factor new IIHS evaluations into their designs, and many are on track to do the same with the introduction of the small overlap test and Top Safety Pick+.

 "We've seen automakers make structural and restraint changes in response to our small overlap test," Lund says.
 "Five manufacturers redesigned their midsize cars to enhance small overlap crash protection."

 Honda engineered both 2-door and 4-door versions of the Accord to do well in the test.
 Ford and Nissan made running structural changes to 2013 models already in production.
 Likewise, Subaru and Volkswagen changed airbag control modules on the production line so side curtain airbags would deploy for improved head protection.